sadsalmonnn/CCT111-A3/README.md

 # CCT111-A3
-Python graphing data from csv
+Python graphing data from game csv